dcmeglio/alarmdecoder-smartthings/README.md

 # Introduction

-This project provides support for the AlarmDecoder webapp UPNP/SSDP integration with SmartThings or Hubitat home automation platforms.
+This project provides support for the AlarmDecoder webapp UPNP/SSDP integration with Hubitat home automation platforms.

 # Requirements

 The AlarmDecoder webapp and hub use UDP broadcast packets for discovery.
 The hub and webapp must be located on the same layer 2 network.

 -   AlarmDecoder webapp 0.8.3+
--   SmartThings or Hubitat hub

 # Features